 Telehealth isn't appropriate when symptoms suggest a kidney infection (fever, flank pain, systemic illness), when anatomy or patient factors shift the risk (pregnancy, male patient, recurrent UTI, history of stones, immunosuppression), or when the differential isn't clear.
 These situations need in-person evaluation — physical exam, urine culture, sometimes imaging or IV antibiotics.

 A structured clinical questionnaire asks about your specific symptoms, when they started, prior UTI history, medications, allergies, pregnancy status, and pharmacy of choice.
-The form is designed to surface red flags — any answer that suggests a kidney infection, recurrent UTI, pregnancy, or complicated anatomy routes you out of async and toward in-person care.
+The form is designed to surface red flags — any answer that suggests a kidney infection, recurrent UTI, pregnancy, or complicated anatomy routes you out of online treatment and toward in-person care.

 Take the antibiotic as directed.
 Symptoms typically improve within 24–48 hours.
 Finish the full course even if you feel better early — stopping short raises the risk of recurrence and resistance.